Why do I lack motivation to exercise?

 3. Set realistic goals.

 When you set goals that are unrealistic you are more likely to become so frustrated that you quit exercising.
 After you quit, you’re left with negative feelings connected with exercise.
 This vicious cycle continues and you are left feeling unmotivated to exercise.
-“It can also happen if you exercise at the wrong intensity,” warns Jamie.
+“It can also happen if you exercise at the wrong intensity,” warns Carol.
 Too little intensity leads to no results, while too much leads to pain or injury.
-“The problem lies in our desire for quick, measurable results,” notes Jamie.
+“The problem lies in our desire for quick, measurable results,” notes Carol.
 People out there will try to sell you a quick fix – it doesn’t exist.
 It is important to accept that lifestyle change is a journey.

 4. Start slowly – and be consistent.

-Eliminate the, “I have to get 10 lbs off the scale,” advises Jamie.
+Eliminate the, “I have to get 10 lbs off the scale,” advises Carol.
 Focus on how you feel, not on the scale.
 Set shorter benchmarks that you can successfully achieve.
 For starters, commit to doing a 30-minute workout routine, 3 to 4 times a week.
 A great place to start is with a simple cardio routine (walking, jogging, biking, hiking) with some stretching.
-“Be realistic – you probably won’t work out every day, and that’s okay,” rationalises Jamie.
+“Be realistic – you probably won’t work out every day, and that’s okay,” rationalises Carol.
 Make a commitment to be consistent.
 Set goals you can be successful at achieving.
 Feeling successful will help you stay motivated to exercise.

 5. Schedule it in.

 But, I don’t have time to exercise!
-“Many people are surprised when they realize there is more time in their day,” explains Jamie.
+“Many people are surprised when they realize there is more time in their day,” explains Carol.
 Consider what you do in a day.
 You spend time in many ways, including following social media, watching television, surfing the web or visiting with a friend.
-“Attach a behavior that is part of your life with exercise,” suggests Jamie.
+“Attach a behavior that is part of your life with exercise,” suggests Carol.
 Love chatting with a friend?
 Put on a headset or earphones, and talk while you’re walking.
 Connect the things you love to do with the exercise.
 Once you get into the habit of finding a spot for exercise in your day, you’ll start to find more time for it.